 Vice Chairman, Cablevision Systems Corporation

-Prior to working in the media and entertainment industries, Mr. Ratner was an associate with the law firm of Sullivan & Cromwell.
+Prior to working in the media, entertainment and telecommunications industries, Mr. Ratner was an associate with the law firm of Sullivan & Cromwell.
 He received a bachelor's degree and doctorate of law with distinction from Emory University.